National Park Service 100th Anniversary Commemorative Coins

 2016 National Park Service Commemorative Half Dollar Clad Coin

-(A 2016-D National Park Service, 100th Anniversary Clad Half Dollar, Uncirculated, Obverse [left], Reverse [right].)
+(A 2016-D National Park Service Commemorative Clad Half Dollar, Uncirculated, Obverse [left], Reverse [right].)

-The uncirculated coins were struck at the Denver Mint and bear a “D” mintmark while the proof versions were struck at the San Francisco Mint and bear an “S” mintmark.
+The uncirculated coins were struck at the Denver Mint and bear a “D” mintmark, while the proof versions were struck at the San Francisco Mint and bear an “S” mintmark.
 The Congress authorized a maximum of 750,000 coins across both versions.
-Uncirculated coin sales totaled 21,335 coins and 54,962 of the proof coins were sold.
+Uncirculated coin sales totaled 21,335 coins, and 54,962 of the proof coins were sold.

 2016-P National Park Service 100th Anniversary Silver Dollar

 Joseph Menna designed the obverse of the coin.
 It depicts the two most iconic symbols of Yellowstone National Park: the geyser “Old Faithful” erupting and an American Bison.
 Above the geyser on the upper periphery is the word “LIBERTY,” while on the lower periphery is the reason for this coin’s issuance – “NATIONAL PARK SERVICE CENTENNIAL.”
-To the right of the geyser are the dates on two lines “1916 2016,” and to the left is the motto “IN GOD WE TRUST.”
+To the right of the geyser are the dates on two lines, “1916 2016,” and to the left is the motto, “IN GOD WE TRUST.”

 Both uncirculated and proof coins were struck at the Philadelphia Mint, and both bear a “P” mintmark.
 The maximum authorized mintage was 500,000 coins across both types.
-The uncirculated version sold 21,003 coins and the proof version sold 77,367 coins.
+The uncirculated version sold 21,003 coins, and the proof version sold 77,367 coins.

 2016 National Park Service 100th Anniversary $5 Gold Coin

-Both the obverse and reverse of this coin was designed and sculpted by Don Everhard.
+Both the obverse and reverse of this coin were designed and sculpted by Don Everhard.
 The obverse design portrays portraits of two prominent people in the creation of the National Park Service – President Teddy Roosevelt and Naturalist John Muir.
 Roosevelt.

 The obverse of this commemorative gold coin depicts the profile of both historic men, facing left.
 Behind them is Yosemite’s famous “Half Dome” peak.
 Above them is the word “LIBERTY.”
 Below the portraits is the date “2016,” and the motto “IN GOD WE TRUST.”

 The reverse of this commemorative gold coin depicts the National Park Service logo as a sign, hanging from a wooden post, as one would expect to see in any American National Park.
 The outer periphery displays “UNITED STATES OF AMERICA,” as well as “E PLURIBUS UNUM.”
-To the right is the denomination which is expressed as “$5.”
+To the right is the denomination, which is expressed as “$5.”

-The West Point Minting facility struck the uncirculated and proof version of this gold commemorative.
+The West Point Minting facility struck the uncirculated and proof versions of this gold commemorative.
 An authorized maximum mintage of 100,000 could be struck between both types.
 The uncirculated version sold 5,201 coins while the proof version sold 19,510 examples.
 Explore these commemorative coins and other modern U.S. gold commemorative coins and U.S. silver modern commemorative coins.

-(A 2016-W National Park Service Five Dollar Gold Commemorative, Uncirculated, Obverse [left], Reverse {right].)
+(A 2016-W National Park Service 100th Anniversary $5 Gold Coin, Uncirculated, Obverse [left], Reverse [right].)

-(A 2016-W National Park Service Five Dollar Gold Commemorative, Proof, Obverse [left], Reverse {right].)
+(A 2016-W National Park Service 100th Anniversary $5 Gold Coin, Proof, Obverse [left], Reverse [right].)

 Explore More On APMEX